Merritt, Missouri

 Merritt is an unincorporated community in southwestern Douglas County, Missouri, United States.
-Merritt is located west of Goodhope on Missouri Route T in the Little Beaver Creek valley.
+It is located west of Goodhope on Missouri Route T in the Little Beaver Creek valley, as well as south-east of Springfield, Missouri.

 The Merritt store no longer exists, however, the Old Merritt store is still present approximately 1.25 miles west on Route T.

 History

 A post office called Merritt was established in 1903, and remained in operation until 1930.
 William Merrit, an early postmaster, gave the community his last name.